 - it encourages communication and interaction between individuals and groups

 - it uses different senses to create a feeling of being somewhere else

 - it resembles (no matter how creatively) the environment the participants want to present

 It is sensible to pay attention to the way in which the completed Space will be used.
-For example, in a Parisian language café it is important to create an atmosphere that encourages people to use the language of that culture with different people, and in a Somalian living room, the Space should enable encounters between different kinds of people in an environment that feels both inspiring and cosy.
+For example, in a Parisian language café it is important to create an atmosphere that encourages people to use the language of French culture with different people, and in a Somalian living room, the Space should enable encounters between different kinds of people in an environment that feels both inspiring and cosy.